 Diverting People from Their Primary Jobs

 When the wrong CRM system is selected, there can be a large cost associated with taking employees away from other tasks in order to focus on the roles and responsibilities of the CRM implementation.
-Project managers who are not managing other internal projects and developers who are not developing for other systems while working on an ultimately unsuccessful CRM project represents a high, internal cost.
+Project managers not managing other internal projects and developers not developing for other systems while working on an unsuccessful CRM project represent a high internal cost.